 Saving money and water:

 The average rate of water used in a condenser is 2 litres per minute; this rate was confirmed by a major UK research institution as the average measured use per water condenser in their facility.
-The water costs used below are at £1.00 per cubic metre supply and £1.10 per cubic metre waste which is equivalent to 0.21p per litre.
-This commercial rate cost is from a water supplier here in the UK, Anglian Water in April 2015.
+The water costs used below are at £1.50 per cubic metre supply and £1.60 per cubic metre waste which is equivalent to 0.31p per litre.
+This commercial rate cost is from a water supplier here in the UK, Anglian Water (Wave) in March 2022.

 Every CondenSyn is individually handmade in the UK.

 GB-C-200-B14 is 200 mm with B14 socket